West Blocton, Alabama: History

 It was built on land once owned by Uriah Smith, near the company town Blocton.
 Many of its non-native residents were immigrants from various European countries, with Italians being the largest, as they came to do mining in the area.
 West Blocton has a neighborhood previously named "Dago Hollow" and now called Little Italy.

 Geography

-Since 1883, West Blocton has been an essential part of Alabama's history and industrial development.
-It is a celebrated city with natural beauty on the Cahaba River.
+Historical marker summarizing West Blocton's history.

-West Blocton is located in northern Bibb County at (33.1181748, -87.1249954), at the southern terminus of the Appalachian Mountains.
+West Blocton is located in northern Bibb County at (33.1181748, -87.1249954), near the southern terminus of the Appalachian Mountains.

-It is on a midway point between Birmingham and Tuscaloosa.

 Alabama State Route 5 passes through the town, west of the town center, leading north 7 mi to Woodstock and south 12 mi to Brent and Centreville, the county seat.

 The community is 7 mi south of Interstate 20 and Interstate 59.

 According to the United States Census Bureau, the town has a total area of 4.822 sqmi, of which, 4.798 sqmi is land and 0.024 sqmi, or 0.52%, is water.

-West Blocton Coke Ovens Park blends history with nature, providing a place to relax and learn about the history of the industrial era of Alabama and how the Coke Ovens supplied the steel of the South.
+West Blocton Coke Ovens Park preserves an area that once housed 460 beehive coke ovens.
+The park includes a boardwalk and other walking paths, a wildflower garden and birdwatching opportunities.